 It was reported by headway.org.uk that there were 348,453 admissions to hospitals about acquired brain injury in 2016-2017.
 It was also reported that there were 155,919 admissions to hospitals for a head injury.
 Of that statistic, it was stated that men are 1.5 times more likely to be admitted to hospital for head injury than women.

-- Failing to uphold the Highway code
+- Failing to drive in accordance with the Highway Code

 There are some scenarios where you could become injured due to a road traffic accident while working.
 These types of accidents may typically occur in job roles such as: